 — Getting an email or message from someone in the world telling me I helped them have better sex

-— Driving through the Southwest, especially Arizona and New Mexico
+— Driving through the Southwest, especially Arizona and New Mexico — “The Miseducation of Lauryn Hill”

 — The smell of stale beer and cheap cologne in gay dive bars

-— The movie “Harold and Maude
+— The movie “Harold and Maude”

 — The moment when the lights go down before a Broadway show begins